 MARISA WILLIAMSON is an New York metro area-based multimedia artist.
 She has create site-specific works at and in collaboration with Mural Arts Philadelphia, Thomas Jefferson’s Monticello, Storm King Art Center, and the Metropolitan Museum of Art.

-Marisa Williamson is a multi-media, performance, video, and installation artist.
+Her videos, performances, and objects are exhibited regularly in Los Angeles, Chicago, and New York.
 She received her B.A. from Harvard University and her M.F.A. from CalArts.
-She was a participant in the Skowhegan School of Painting & Sculpture in 2012, the Whitney Museum’s Independent Study Program in 2014-2015.
+She was a participant in the Skowhegan School of Painting & Sculpture in 2012 and the Whitney Museum’s Independent Study Program in 2014-2015.

 She has taught at Pratt Institute, the Brooklyn Museum, and is currently teaching media art at Rutgers University’s Mason Gross School of the Arts.

 My project as an artist is to explore and interpret through performance, new media, video, objects and images, the ways that soft technologies in conjunction with hard technologies, facilitate the rendering and surrendering of the physical and psychological body over time.
 My work interrogates the material and immaterial possibilities of inheritance, memory, storytelling, race, ethics and aesthetics, while mapping the past onto geographies of the present.